scalable-react/scalable-react-boilerplate/README.md

    Your app will be served at: http://0.0.0.0:1337/

 ## Deployment
 In order to deploy the app, a demo express server setup has been included.
 If you peak inside the server folder, you will see an example setup.
 The public folder includes all of the files that are generated when running the: `npm run deploy` script.
-This includes the bundle.js, index.html and an app folder that includes all assets.
+This includes the production minified bundle.js, index.html and an app folder that includes all image assets.

 The express server can be run with `npm run serve:bundle`.
 This will start a static express server and serve the generated assets, just like you would in production.
+A Procfile is included, that will run the node server on [Heroku](https://heroku.com) automatically if you push your project to Heroku after running the `npm run deploy` command.

 NOTE: the deployment script will place all your generated assets in the `server/public` folder, where they can be served in production.